 In these events, you might be saved from catastrophic injuries or wrongful death when sitting inside any railcar in the middle of the train.

 The Chicago "L"

 When passengers are harmed or injured, all parties responsible for the accident can be held legally accountable for their neglect by not providing a secure and safe environment for every commuter.
-In many filed claims, victims have been injured in a Chicago Subway accident for one of various circumstances that could include:
+Many injury cases involve victims harmed in the Chicago area subway and bus crashes.

 - Train or subway operator negligence

 - Insurance companies acting in bad faith